siddhardha-maguluri/leetcode/README.md

 <b>Combine:</b> After finding the majority element in each subarray, check if any element is a majority element in the combined array.
 If there is a majority element, return it;

-[https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore_majority_vote_algorithm](Boyer-Moore majority vote Algorithm) which gives us majority element in an array in linear time and O(1) space complexity.
+[Boyer-Moore majority vote Algorithm](https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore_majority_vote_algorithm) which gives us majority element in an array in linear time and O(1) space complexity.